Skip To Main Content

 Early Dismissal

-As parent/guardian/caretakers are scheduling appointments for their student which might require an early dismissal, please be aware of our daily schedule.
+As parents/guardians/caretakers are scheduling appointments for their student which might require an early dismissal, please be aware of our daily schedule.
 Our daily schedule is on our website for you to review as you are scheduling appointments for your student.
 It’s always best to have your student meet you in the office in between classes or at lunch to avoid any interruption during class time.

 To expedite the release process, please call 425-837-4157 or send an email to blmsattendance@issaquah.wednet.edu before 8:00 a.m. so that an Early Release Pass can be issued to the student.
-Parent/guardian/caretakers must come in to the office for an early dismissal to sign out the student.
+Parents/guardians/caretakers must come in to the office for an early dismissal to sign out the student.

 Events/Athletics Attendance

-Students must attend the school day in order to participate in afterschool events.
-These events shall include, but are not limited to: school plays, musicals, concerts, all sports activities including practices, dances, socials, etc. (Exceptions: medical/dental appointments or certain emergency absences when approval is given by either the Principal or Assistant Principal.
+Students must attend the school day in order to participate in after-school events.
+These events shall include, but are not limited to school plays, musicals, concerts, all sports activities including practices, dances, socials, etc. (Exceptions: medical/dental appointments or certain emergency absences when approval is given by either the Principal or Assistant Principal.)

 We appreciate that students often wish to support their school team by attending sports events.
 To attend, students must be accompanied by a responsible adult, who they remain with for the whole event.
 Students should be seated during the event (except during breaks), and food and drink should be consumed outside the gym (bottled water is permitted inside the gym).
 Students at BLMS are expected to follow the BARKS behavior expectations while attending any extra-curricular activity or school-sponsored event.